 What if Medicare doesn’t cover a drug I need?

-Generally, Medicare Part B covers drugs administered and billed by a doctor.
+Generally, Medicare Part B covers drugs administered and billed by a doctor or other prescriber.
 Medications that are dispensed by prescription and usually self-administered are generally covered by Medicare Part D drug coverage.
 If a drug is not covered by your Part D plan, your plan may allow you a one-time, temporary supply during your first 90 days of your membership, called a ‘transition supply.’

-A transition supply gives you and your doctor time to find another drug covered by your plan that will treat your condition.
-If your doctor decides you need a certain drug (or that a drug requirement be waived) due to your medical condition, your doctor can request a coverage exception.
+A transition supply gives you and your doctor or other prescriber time to find another drug covered by your plan that will treat your condition.
+If your doctor or other prescriber decides you need a certain drug (or that a drug requirement be waived) due to your medical condition, your doctor or other prescriber can request a Coverage Exception.
 If the plan approves the request, it will cover the drug.
 If not, you may file an Appeal asking your plan to reconsider its decision.

 Note: Transition supplies for people who move into or already live in a nursing home or long-term care facility may be different.
 See your plan’s Evidence of Coverage for more information.